logzio/logz-docs/_source/logzio_collections/_log-sources/nodejs.md

 ---
 title: Ship Node.js logs
-shortDescription: Add this library to your code to begin shipping logs from your Node.js applications.
+short-description: Add this library to your code to begin shipping logs from your Node.js applications.
 logo:
   logofile: nodejs.svg
   orientation: vertical